-On the surface, that may seem scary.
-But if you’re looking to create a stream of tax-free income in retirement, that benefit usually outweighs the current year tax liability.
+On the surface, that may seem a little scary.
+If you’re looking to create a stream of tax-free income in retirement, that benefit usually outweighs the current year’s tax liability.

 Because of the tax liability, it’s most common for people to do a Roth IRA conversion over several years.
 That will minimize both your tax bracket and your taxes in the years of conversion.

-Since withdrawals from a Roth IRA can be taken tax-free, this creates a potential source of tax-free income even in early retirement.
+Withdrawals from a Roth IRA can be taken tax-free.
+This creates a potential source of tax-free income even in early retirement.

-This has to do with IRS Ordering Rules, that allows the first withdrawals taken from your Roth IRA to be regular contributions.
-You can withdraw those at any time without ordinary income tax or an early withdrawal penalty.
+This has to do with IRS Ordering Rules, which allow the first withdrawals taken from your Roth IRA to be regular contributions.
+Since your contributions were already taxed, you can withdraw them without paying ordinary income tax or an early withdrawal penalty.

-Now the situation is a bit different with Roth IRA conversions.
-The IRS requires that there is a five-year waiting period after each conversion.
-If you withdraw the converted balance before five years, you won’t have to pay ordinary income tax, but you will have to pay the 10% early withdrawal penalty.
+Roth IRA conversions are different.
+The IRS imposes a five-year waiting period after each conversion.
+If you withdraw the converted balance before five years you will be hit with a 10% early withdrawal penalty.
+(You won’t have to pay ordinary income tax because you already paid it when you converted the funds to the Roth.)

-Just in case you’re wondering why it’s necessary to do a conversion, and not simply make annual Roth IRA contributions, it has to do with dollar amounts.
+Wondering why it’s necessary to do a conversion, and not simply make annual Roth IRA contributions?
+It has to do with dollar amounts.

-A Roth IRA conversion makes more sense as a source of the kind of funds that would be needed for early retirement.
-Since it can be potentially several hundred thousand dollars–depending upon when you want to retire–it’s more likely you have that kind of money saved in other retirement plans.
-This is particularly true of employer-sponsored plans, like 401(k)s, where you have both higher contribution amounts and a potential employer match.
+It’s more likely you have that kind of money saved in other retirement plans.
+This is particularly true of employer-sponsored plans, like 401(k)s.
+You will have both higher contribution amounts and a potential employer match.

-Can you see where we're going with this?
-If you start doing Roth IRA conversions at least five years before your planned early retirement, you’ll be able to begin withdrawing those contribution balances tax-free and penalty-free by the time you early retire.
+If you start doing Roth IRA conversions for at least five years before your planned early retirement, you’ll be able to begin withdrawing those contribution balances.
+They will be tax-free and penalty-free by the time you early retire.

 As an example, let’s say you plan to retire at 50.
-You decide that you need at least $40,000 in tax-free income at that age.
+You decide that you need at least $40,000 in tax-free income per year.
 At 45, you begin making annual Roth IRA conversions of $40,000.
 In each year you make the conversion, you pay the applicable tax on the amount converted.